h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > Alert
 >
->> The client sends either no ALPN, or the server does not agree to the clients ALPN proposal.
+>> The client sends ALPN, and the server does not agree to the clients ALPN proposal.
 The server replies with a TLS alert of "no_application_protocol" (120), and then closes the TLS connection.
 >>
->> As noted in the previous section, the server may send a Protocol-Error packet to the client before closing the connection.
+>> As the server replies with a TLS alert, the Protocol-Error packet is not used here.
 >
 > Close-C
 >
 >> The client sends ALPN, but the server does not respond with ALPN.
 The client closes the connection.
 >>
->> As noted in the previous section, the client may send a Protocol-Error packet to the server before closing the connection.
+>> As noted in the previous section, the client MAY send a Protocol-Error packet to the server before closing the connection.
 >
 > Close-S
 >
 >> The client does not send ALPN string(s), but the server requires ALPN.
 The server closes the connection.
 >>
->> As noted in the previous section, the server may send a Protocol-Error packet to the client before closing the connection.
+>> As noted in the previous section, the server MAY send a Protocol-Error packet to the client before closing the connection.
 >
 > RadSec
 >